Back/How I AI

 We want to build a simple PRD for a locally run Chrome extension.
 Whose job is it to exist in Slack alone?
 And when focused on a Slack message, you can hit the keyboard shortcut, control shift one, and it will search that message to find any external links.
 If there are external links found, it should open them up in hidden tabs, extract their content, and send it off to open ai.
 To summarize.

-He then refined this with more detail, specifying that the summary should include 3-5 key takeaways and be displayed in a "fully screen reader accessible modal."
-The AI took this dictation and generated a well-structured PRD, complete with goals, user stories, and functional requirements.
+He added that the summary should include three to five takeaways and appear in a modal that works with a screen reader.
+Copilot turned the dictation into a PRD with goals, user stories, and functional requirements.

 A Visual Studio Code screen showcasing a Product Requirements Document (PRD) for a Chrome extension designed to use OpenAI for summarizing Slack links, presented alongside a terminal session showing command-line activity.